chetanmeh/sling-logback/README.md

 ## TODO

-* Support for providing LogBack config as fragments
+* Support for providing LogBack config as fragments - It should be possible to add [Logback Fragments][4] without modifying original file.
+Instead the fragment config can be provided via OSGi service registry
 * WebConsole plugin to expose internal state
 * WebConsole Status printer to provide access to the various log files